mrc-ide/packit/docs/custom-branding.md

 In [`public/index.html`](public/index.html), the deploy tool replaces the string `favicon.ico` with the file name of the configured favicon (if supplied during deployment).
 By allowing any file name, this implementation allows the file to have a different extension (e.g. `.png`) as preferred by the hosting organisation.
 At the time of writing, by default, the app doesn't have a favicon, so will use the browser's default favicon.

-N.B. in the case of the favicon.ico file in VIMC's favicon dropbox folder, I found that it still had a white background when the browser (as opposed to Packit) was in dark mode, so I used an online converter to create an ico file from a png, since there are some minor reasons to prefer `.ico` to `.png`.
+N.B. in the case of the favicon.ico file in VIMC's favicon dropbox folder, I found that it still had a white background when the browser (as opposed to Packit) was in dark mode, so I used an online converter to create an ico file from a png (cropped from their portrait logo), since there are some minor reasons to prefer `.ico` to `.png`.
 (Those are: backwards-compatibility for very old browsers, and things like [this](https://stackoverflow.com/a/11092646).)

 ## Page title